Our Beliefs

 About The Bible

-The Bible is the complete, written word of God, sixty-six books in the Old and New Testaments, verbally inspired in all parts, and thereby wholly without error in the original manuscripts.
+The Bible is the complete, authoritative, written word of God, sixty-six books in the Old and New Testaments, verbally inspired in all parts, and thereby wholly without error in the original manuscripts.
 It is to be interpreted and understood in terms of a literal, historical-grammatical approach.
 (2 Tim.
 3:16-17; 2 Pet.
-1:19-21
+1:19-21)

 About The Trinity